-Research Professor, Department of Family and Child Nursing, School of Nursing
+Research Professor, Department of Child, Family, and Population Health Nursing, School of Nursing

 University of Washington